AndrewParkes/BlockAllSteamInvites/README.md

 Being able to block only:

-* VAC or Trading banned accounts.
 * Long time used account.
 * Accounts with items in their inventory.
 * Accounts with no games.
-* Account with very few hours being active.
+* Account with very few hours being active (currently being tested but seems to block all accounts).
 * Account with very few game hours.
-* Bot ban that looks at multiple pieces of information to decide if a user is a bot.
+* Bot ban that looks at multiple pieces of information to decide if a user is a bot. (will implement when all above has been completed)

 Thanks Hope you like it :D

 # Bugs

-* non setup accounts are not recognised by the private user blocker
+* non setup accounts are not recognised by the blockers (will add a special case for this)
 * Some errors due appear in the console but do not affect functionality
 * Processing users is a little slow at time due to the number of users in your list
+* seems that at times in 0.6 nothing happens.
+Please refresh the page or reopen the web browser to fix it

 If you find any bugs or issues or have helpful advice please add them [here](https://github.com/AndrewParkes/BlockAllSteamInvites/issues).